PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ### Analysis

-#### 1. Load files
+#### 1. Load dependencies

-Time to tell Enrichment Map where all of our data is via the 'Control Panel' (Figure 6).
+Having obtained the six (6) file dependencies you may now load these into the Cytoscape Enrichment Map app via the `Control Panel` (Figure 6).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_6 }}){: .img-responsive}

 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 6.
-Enrichment Map file load.</strong> Shown is the 'Control Panel' tab for the 'Enrichment Map Input'.
+Enrichment Map file load.</strong> Shown is the <code>Control Panel</code> tab for the <code>Enrichment Map Input</code>.
+Load in the file dependencies for <code>GMT File</code>, <code>Expression</code>, <code>Enrichments 1/2</code>, <code>Ranks</code> and <code>Classes</code>.
 </div>

 #### 2. Configure

-In the same Control panel depicted in Figure 6, locate the 'Parameters' section below and make the following adjustments.

-**Dataset 1:** 'Enrichments 1' should be the GSEA report for BrCa; 'Enrichments 2' should be the report for HD.
+In the `Control Panel` tab for Enrichment Map (Figure 6), make the following adjustments to the following sections.

+- {:.list-unstyled}**Advanced**
-**Advanced:** Replace the 'Phenotypes' field with 'BrCa VS. HD' to reflect the comparisons we made.
+  -  Replace the `Phenotypes` field with `BrCa VS. HD` to reflect the comparisons we made.
+This also matches the order in which you loaded files into the `Enrichments 1` and `Enrichments 2` fields.
+- {:.list-unstyled}**Parameters**
+  - Set `FDR Q-value Cutoff` to 1E-04 in `Scientific Notation`.
+    - This number is inversely proportional to the stringency for displaying a gene set.
+    - Smaller number -- fewer nodes.
+  - For `Similarity Cutoff`, click the radio for `Jaccard+Overlap Combined` and keep the `Cutoff` to 0.375.

-**Parameters:** Set the 'FDR Q-value Cutoff' to 1E-04 in 'Scientific Notation'; This number is inversely proportional to the stringency for displaying a gene set.
-Click the radio for 'Jaccard+Overlap Combined' and keep the 'Cutoff' to 0.375; This sets a lower-bound for showing edges,  which represent overlap between gene sets.
+    - This number is the lower-bound for showing edges, which represent overlap between gene sets.
+    - Larger number -- fewer edges

+> You will be able to adjust the cutoff parameters later on in the `Results Panel` after the Enrichment Map is built and displayed

 #### 3. Build

-Click 'Build' to generate the EM.
+Click `Build` to generate the EM displayd in Figure 7.

-Figure 7 displays the resulting EM that you should see following the build.
 Take some time to examine main window displaying the network.
-In particular, in the lower right region of the main window there is a bird’s eye view showing the region currently in view.
-The ‘Results Panel’ shows our currently selected parameters while ‘Table Panel’ has the ‘Node Table’ tab selected by default, listing our gene sets.
+In particular, in the lower right region of the main window there is a bird’s eye view showing the region displayed in the main view.
+Let us recap what we are seeing in the main view:

+  - Node
+    - Each circle represents a gene set
+      - Select a node with your mouse and examine the related data in the `Table Panel` tab `Node Table`
+    - Size: Number of genes in the gene set
+    - Colour: Phenotype (class) assigment and enrichment (p-value)
+  - Edge
+    - Indicate related gene sets as measured by shared genes
+      - Select an edge with your mouse and examine the related data in the `Table Panel` tab `Edge Table`
+    - Thickness: Number of genes shared between gene sets

+The `Results Panel` shows our currently selected parameters that were originally set in the `Control Panel`; `Table Panel` has the `Node Table` tab selected by default, listing our (selected) gene sets.

+- {:.list-unstyled}**Results Panel**{: }
-**Results Panel:** Look at the 'Legend' tab.
-Increase or decrease the stringency for displaying nodes ('Q-value Cutoff') and edges ('Similarity Cutoff') using the sliders.
+  -  Look at the `Legend` tab.
+Increase or decrease the stringency for displaying nodes (`Q-value Cutoff`) and edges (`Similarity Cutoff`) using the sliders.
 For instance, one can restrict the displayed gene sets to those with very low chance of being a false positive.

+- {:.list-unstyled}**Table Panel**
-**Table Panel:** If you activate the 'Heat Map' tab as in Figure 7, you will see a depiction of the normalized gene expression values and the samples coloured by class.
-If you click on the 'Node Table' (Figure 8) it should display the information summarized in the graph but displayed in tabular form.
+  - If you activate the `Heat Map` tab as in Figure 7, you will see a depiction of the normalized gene expression values and the samples coloured by class.
+If you click on the `Node Table` (Figure 8) it should display the information summarized in the graph but displayed in tabular form.
 Note that if a node in the graph is selected or if there is a search match,only those results will be shown.
 Click anywhere on the map outside of a node to see the full results.

+> You can search the Enrichment Map by keyword using the input text box located at the top-right.
+For example, searching for 'IL5%NETPATH%IL5' higlights the corresponding node in yellow and selects it so you can immediately view data in the `Table Panel`.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 7.
-Enrichment Map for gene sets enriched in BrCa versus HD.</strong>  Nodes coloured red are enriched in BrCa whereas blue nodes are enriched in HD.
+Enrichment Map for gene sets enriched in BrCa versus HD.</strong>  Nodes coloured red are gene sets enriched in BrCa whereas blue shaded are gene sets enriched in HD.
 The term 'IL5' was used as the search term (upper right) and detected a single node (yellow) in the main window corresponding to the IL-5 signal transduction pathway from NetPath (i.e. 'IL5%NETPATH%IL5').
 The 'Control Panel' was hidden in this case.
   <div class="text-left">
     <a type="button" class="btn btn-info" href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}" target="_blank">Open in new window</a>
   </div>